MajidAouadi/Data-Science/README.md

-# Data-science projects in python (may 2023 and forward) - code + data
+# Data-science projects in python - may 2023 and forward - code + data
 ### The data science projects are set up as follows:

 **1. Bob constructions**